bijubayarea/terraform-eks-s3-irsa/README.md

    - Create a cluster with eksctl or terraform and OIDC provider setup enabled.
 This feature works with EKS clusters 1.13 and above.
    - Create an IAM role defining access to the target AWS services, for example S3, and annotate a service account with said IAM role.
    - Finally, configure your pods by using the service account created in the previous step and assume the IAM role.
+   - Because the service account has an eks.amazonaws.com/role-arn annotation, the webhook injects the necessary environment variables (AWS_ROLE_ARN and AWS_WEB_IDENTITY_TOKEN_FILE) and sets up the aws-iam-token projected volume in the pod that the job supervises.

    ![2](https://github.com/bijubayarea/terraform-eks-s3-irsa/blob/main/images/irp-eks-setup-1024x1015.png)